ozyurtf/cpu-scheduler/README.md

 - You can ignore them.
 - Let the deadlock occurs, detect it, and take an action.
   -  As an example of an action; we can dynamically manage the resources to avoid deadlock.
+(Deadlock Avoidance)
-  -  We can also prevent the deadlock by breaking one of the conditions of the deadlock
+  -  We can also prevent the deadlock by breaking one of the conditions of the deadlock.
+(Deadlock Prevention)

 # Deadlock Detection and Recovery